 Smell and taste disorders: In prolonged COVID, patient can suffer from anosmia and dysgeusia even half a year after symptom onset.
-Though its mechanism is not fully understood.
+Though its mechanism is not fully understood [26].
 In some people even after a year they have not acquired an ability of smell and taste some research has led to conclusion that virus gains entry through olfactory bulb.
 This virus also causes congestion of nasal mucosa.
 Smell and taste disorder more common among female gender and among people who does not smoke.

-Sometimes it can be an only and first presenting symptom of virus infection.
-One study was done thirty percent of impacted patients who had recuperated olfactory capacity mean manifestation of length was eight days [17,18].
+Sometimes it can be a only and first presenting symptom of virus infection.
+One study was done thirty percent of impacted patients who had recuperated olfactory capacity mean manifestation of length was eight days [27].

-Chronic fatigue syndrome/myalgia encephalitis: Fatigue is most common reported symptom.
-Extreme intense respiratory disorder COVID 19 (SARS-CoV-2) can cause constant and intense infection.
-Post-Acute Sequelae of SARS-CoV-2 (PASC) incorporate injury to the lungs, heart, kidneys, and mind that might create an assortment of side effects [19].

-PASC likewise incorporates a post Covid sickness 2019 (COVID-19) disorder ('long COVID') with highlights that can follow other intense irresistible illnesses and myalgia encephalomyelitis/on-going weariness condition [20].
+Chronic fatigue syndrome/myalgic encephalitis: Fatigue is most common reported symptom.
+Extreme intense respiratory disorder COVID 19 (SARS-CoV-2) can cause constant and intense infection [28].
+Post-Acute Sequelae of SARS-CoV-2 (PASC) incorporate injury to the lungs, heart, kidneys and mind that might create an assortment of side effects.
+PASC likewise incorporates a post-COVID sickness 2019 (COVID-19) disorder (long COVID) with highlights that can follow other intense irresistible illnesses and myalgic encephalomyelitis/ ongoing weariness condition.

-Encephalopathy: Persons suffering from COVID at any point of time either in acute stage or sub-acute stage has suffered from delirium and problem with consciousness.
-Its mechanism is same as other neurological manifestation that is interaction of virus and ACE 2 receptor it leads to neuronal damage and interleukin are high [21,22].
+Encephalopathy: Persons suffering from COVID at any point of time either in acute stage or subacute stage has suffered from delirium and problem with consciousness.
+Its mechanism is same as other neurological manifestation that is interaction of virus and ACE 2 receptor it leads to neuronal damage and interleukin are high [29].
 It is associated with poor outcome.
 And commonly found in critically ill patient.
 All have variable neurologic findings.
-Person can also exhibit delirium, agitation and decreased level of consciousness [21].
+Person can also exhibit delirium, agitation and decreased level of consciousness.

 Often it is associated with poor outcome.
 Examples are acute demyelinating encephalomyelitis, necrotizing encephalitis.
-Neuroimaging demonstrate hyper intensity in median temporal lobe, multifocal white matter lesion in flair.
-Haemorrhage in white matter may be seen.
-More common in patients who are admitted.
+Neuroimaging demonstrate hyperintensity in median temporal lobe, multifocal white matter lesion in flair.
+Hemorrhage in white matter may be seen.
+More common in patients who are admitted [30].

-Cerebrovascular disease: Risk of stroke varies according to the severity of illness.
+Cerebrovascular disease: Risk of stroke vary according to the severity of illness.
 During this pandemic time patient coming with stroke like symptom should be checked for COVID test.
 Mostly stroke occurs 1-3 weeks after onset of COVID-19 symptoms but can be initial presentation also.
-Stroke can be ischaemic or haemorrhagic in type.
-Stroke commonly found in these patients is generally of ischemic type and mainly were present in elderly males [23].
+Stroke can be ischaemic or hemorrhagic in type.
+Stroke commonly found in these patients is generally of ischemic type and mainly were present in elderly males [31].

 The outcomes portrayed are mostly identified during the hospitalization for acute treatment.
 Patients who became critically ill eventually died.
-There have also been incidences of young people in their 20's and 30's who have no other stroke risk factors suffering from cerebrovascular disease during or post COVID infection.
+There have also been incidences of young people in their 20's and 30's who have no other stroke risk factors suffering from cerebrovascular disease during or post-COVID infection.

-Mortality is higher in people who contract COVID-19 along with stroke rather than only stroke.
-Patients suffering from stroke as a complication of COVID-19 disease can also develop kidney injury because of deranged coagulation profile.
-Use of intravenous thrombolytic agents should be done cautiously after proper coagulation profile check-up [24].
+Mortality is higher in people who contract COVID 19 along with stroke rather than only stroke [32].
+Patients suffering from stroke as a complication of COVID 19 disease can also develop kidney injury because of deranged coagulation profile.
+Use of intravenous thrombolytic agents should be done cautiously after proper coagulation profile checkup.

 Facial nerve palsy: It can be a late CNS manifestation.
 The facial nerve palsy in which the face becomes crooked and the facial muscles get paralyzed, either on one side or both sides.
-Sometimes, the muscles which enable eye ball movement also get affected which causes double vision, difficulty to open and close eyelids and takes a while to recover with treatment.
-It can be a only presenting symptom and can occur after some time of infection [25,26].
+Sometimes, the muscles which enable eye-ball movement also get affected which causes double vision, difficulty to open and close eyelids and takes a while to recover with treatment.
+It can be a only presenting symptom and can occur after some time of infection.